aksqrd/ORM/README.md

 - Submit Button = run the application
 - Reset Button = resets the application

-In the code behind of CodeGen.aspx I have preset the following variable values to match my naming conventions.
+In the code behind of Default.aspx I have preset the following variable values to match my naming conventions.
 Of course you can edit these values to match your needs.

 - TableName = "dbo.tbl_Name"
 - ClassNameHere = "tbl_Name"
 - StoredProcName = "prc_IU_tbl_Name"
 - IU2Use = "IU_tbl_Name"
 - LoadStoredProcName = "prc_Get_tbl_Name"
+- CountStoredPrcName = "prc_Count_tbl_Name"

 I added this value so I wouldn't have to fully build the connection string everytime I ran the application.